 Summary of progress made in Year 7 for students eligible for Year 7 Catch-up Premium

-There were 6 students eligible for the Catch-Up Premium in Literacy.
-All 6 of the group achieved at least a grade 1b (level 4) at the end of Year 7 in English.
+There were 6 students eligible for the Catch-Up Premium in Reading.
+3 of these students achieved the expected standard at the end of Year 7 in English.

-There was 1 student eligible for the Catch- Up Premium in Numeracy.
-This pupil achieved a grade 1a (level 4) at the end of Year 7 in Mathematics.
+There were 3 students eligible for the Catch- Up Premium in Mathematics.
+1 of these students achieved the expected standard at the end of Year 7 in Mathematics.

 Summary of attainment between Pupil Premium students and non-pupil premium students at KS4

 Rates of progress for pupil premium, low, middle and higher attainers is strong.
 Pupil premium students with SEN are also making good progress.
 26% of students in Year 11 were eligible for Pupil Premium.

 The gap in attainment between non-Pupil Premium and Pupil Premium students’ in terms of the percentage of students making expected progress in English Language and Mathematics is:

 |Pupil Premium Progress 8 score||1.09|